kubek93/report-git-changes/readme.md

 and iterate through all projects from passed folder.

-After few questions you will be able to generate files with you changes:
+You have to answer for a few questions and script will be able to generate files with your changes:

 ![Example of project](https://raw.githubusercontent.com/kubek93/report-git-changes/assets/images/example.png)

-## Usage
+## Usage up to date version

+> This technique is recommended

-You can use this script without installing code on you local machine which is recommended.
-For do that use command:
+You can use this script without installing code on you local machine.

+Use command:

 ```bash
 $ npx report-git-changes
 ```

+## Usage global package

 If you decide to store packages locally, first of all install it as a global npm packages using: